 It's difficult to remember a time before the reign of the Marvel Cinematic Universe.
-Beginning with Iron Man, which soared into theaters on a pair of Stark-funded rocket boots in 2008, the comic book movie empire's rise has been steady in its expansion and methodical in its approach.
-While there have been creative and critical setbacks along the way, the gargantuan financial success of the now 17 interconnected films, which have grossed over $12 billion worldwide, is staggering.
+Beginning with Iron Man, which soared into theaters on a pair of Stark-funded rocket boots in 2008, the comic-book movie empire's rise has been steady in its expansion and methodical in its approach.
+While there have been creative and critical setbacks along the way, the gargantuan financial success of the 21 (and counting) interconnected films, which have grossed more than $18 billion worldwide, is staggering.
 These movies have reshaped Hollywood.
 Praise -- or curse -- Thanos.

-With Avengers: Infinity War, the epic third entry in the crossover-obsessed team-up series, arriving this weekend and Black Panther still playing theaters -- plus, an Ant-Man sequel dropping later this summer -- it's an ideal time to pause and take stock of what it means to be living through almost a decade of Marvel Studios.
-How do you compare the madcap glee of Guardians of the Galaxy to the earnest soul-searching of the Captain America or the wiseass charm of Iron Man?
+With Captain Marvel, the '90s set period piece starring Brie Larson as a character who will likely play a huge role in the next phase of films, still in theaters and Avengers: Endgame, the possible end of an era for the franchise's first group of mega-stars, arriving at the end of April, it's an ideal time to pause and take stock of what it means to have lived through a decade-plus of Marvel Studios.
+How do you compare the madcap camaraderie of the Guardians of the Galaxy with the earnest soul-searching of Captain America or the wiseass charm of Iron Man?
 This is how: By ranking each movie in the correct order -- like we did, heroically, below.

 (A note: This list only contains the films in the Marvel Cinematic Universe, and therefore doesn't include FOX-produced movies based on Marvel properties like X-Men, Fantastic Four, or Deadpool.
 There are also no movies from the DC Universe like Wonder Woman or Man of Steel.
 That's a different thing.)